 - 1. Accrual rate Regular, full-time City employees shall accrue vacation credits for each full bi-weekly pay period of employment on the following basis: - a.
 80 hours per year or 3.077 hours per pay period, for the first twelve months of employment. - b.
 96 hours per year or 3.69 hours per pay period, from the beginning of the second year through the end of the fifth year of employment. - c.
 120 hours per year or 4.615 hours per pay period, from the beginning of the sixth year to the end of the tenth year of employment. - d.
 160 hours per year or 6.154 hours per pay period, from the beginning of the eleventh year through the end of the twentieth year of employment. - e.
-200 hours per year or 7.69 hours per pay period, from the beginning of the twenty-first year and onward through the end of employment with the City. - 2.
-An employee hired during the first week of the bi-weekly pay period shall accrue vacation leave from the first day of that pay period.
+200 hours per year or 7.69 hours per pay period, from the beginning of the twenty-first year and onward through the end of employment with the City. - An employee hired during the first week of the bi-weekly pay period shall accrue vacation leave from the first day of that pay period.
 An employee hired during the second week of the bi-weekly pay period shall accrue vacation from the first day of the next pay period following. - 3.
 Vacation leave shall be expended in increments of not less than one (1) hour. - 4.
 Vacations shall be scheduled at such times as the Department Head finds most suitable after considering the wishes of the employee and the requirements of the department.
 All requests for vacation must be approved by the Department Head prior to the commencement of the requested vacation.
-Unless there is a personal emergency, vacation requests must be presented to the Department Head by the employee at least two (2) weeks in advance of the requested vacation. - 5.
-If an employee transfers from one department within the City to another, the vacation leave credits shall also be transferred.
+Vacation requests must be presented to the Department Head by the employee at least two (2) weeks in advance of the requested vacation, unless there is a personal emergency.
+Personal emergencies will be determined on a case-by-case basis and will need to be approved by HR, who will require proof.
+If the employee is unable to provide proof, the absence will be unexcused.